 Income maximisation

-By reviewing your income alongside your outgoings, this helps to identify ways to maximise your money and ensure it goes further.
-We can support you to access applicable benefits and financial advice, and offer practical solutions that are both attainable and sustainable.
+By reviewing your income alongside your outgoings, you might be able to identify ways to maximise your money and ensure it goes further.
+We can support you to access relevant benefits and financial advice, and offer practical solutions that are both attainable and sustainable.

 Whether you are currently out of work, or you work part or full-time, we are here to support you and ease those financial pressures.

-To ensure you are accessing the right benefits and getting the most out of what is available
+It's important to make sure you are accessing the right benefits and getting the most out of what is available.

 • On a low income